TylerHannebique/My-Works/README.md

 **sort_functions.cpp.txt**

-These are a few sorting related algorithms I wrote for a report.
+These are a few sorting related algorithms I wrote in c++ for a report.
 Unfortunately I don't have access to the full source code, only the functions themselves.
 So I copypasted them into a text file.

 * insertion_sort: takes in an unsorted sequence given in [first, last) and sorts them using insertion sort approach.
 * merge: takes in two sorted sequences [first, mid) and [mid, last) and merges them into a single sequence contained in [first, last).